Warp knitting: Machine classification

-Tricot Machine
+Tricot machine

 Tricot is very common in lingerie and underwear.
 The right side of the fabric has fine lengthwise ribs while the reverse has crosswise ribs.
 The properties of these fabrics include having a soft and 'drapey' texture with some lengthwise stretch and almost no crosswise stretch.
 Tricot machines are produced with 2, 3, or 4 guide bars.

 Tricot machines have a vast application, such as elastic and non-elastic mesh fabric, velvet fabric, and others.

+Tricot machine generally uses E28, E32, E36, and E40.
+At present, the widest working width of tricot machine has reached 335 inches.

+Towel tricot machine

+The Terry Warp Knitting Machine holds significant prominence in the production of microfiber terry towels, specifically intended for cleaning purposes.
+Additionally, the Changzhou A-ZEN terry towel machines, namely the TS4C and TS4C-EL models, demonstrate versatile applicability by accommodating the manufacturing of cotton towels as well.
+Evidently, the demand for cotton towel knitting machines has been steadily escalating, prompting increased interest from customers.